 Do you include history in your travels?
 If so, a Colonial Williamsburg itinerary is a must-do, especially when visiting Virginia.

 Colonial Williamsburg is a meticulously researched look at life in early America.
-Debi Lander (ByLanderSea), who has visited many times over the years, has written a guide to Colonial Williamsburg that’s perfect for boomer travelers.
+Debi Lander (ByLanderSea), who has visited many times over the years, has written a Colonial Williamsburg guide that’s perfect for boomer travelers.
 Enjoy!

 Colonial Williamsburg, America’s oldest and largest living history experience, remains near and dear to my heart.
 At times, I have felt like I lived and walked along Duke of Gloucester Street when Williamsburg was Virginia’s 18th-century capital.